samanthans-caicc/LLM-Debate-With-Judge-Pipeline/REPORT.md

 # Analysis

 <details>

+## Proponent's Success
 (Qualitative analysis of 3–5 debate transcripts (what went well, failure cases), connection to theoretical predictions from Irving et al.)
+## Opponent's Success

+## Failure Cases
 Include `batch_20260313_193737/q002_b18b7cbde476888d0059.md` from the 200 sample size due to agent literally having a stroke as a failure case.
 (It had to cut off due to token size being inefficient.)

+### The Inefficient Token Failure
+There is one error I'd like to point out.
 </details>

 # Prompt Engineering

 <details>

-My prompt engineering development was created in syncronization with the phases of the pipline architecture explained in [Experiments](https://github.com/samanthans-caicc/LLM-Debate-With-Judge-Pipeline/edit/main/REPORT.md#experiments).
+My prompt engineering development was created in syncronization with the phases of the pipline architecture explained in [Experiments](#experiments).
 It can be summarized into three distinct, simple steps:

 1. I created the agents themselves
 2. I assigned them roles to role-play.